 Infection is the third leading cause of death among Chihuahuas, and a portion of this is due to dental infections which spread throughout a dog’s body.
 It’s imperative that you ensure your Chihuahua has proper maintenance of his teeth and frequent dental cleanings to stay healthy.

 Since heart failure is one of the leading causes of death for Chihuahuas, a healthy diet will keep their heart and body in shape.
-Look for food that contains omegas, antioxidants, and probiotics that will boost his immune system.
+Look for the best dog food that contains omegas, antioxidants, and probiotics that will boost his immune system – or you can add in supplemental probiotics for dogs.
 Avoid food with fillers like cereals, corn, and soy as well as by-products, artificial coloring and flavoring, and chemical preservatives.

 It’s important that your Chihuahua has an exercise routine for his overall health.
 Keeping your dog’s lungs, heart, and major organs healthy, through exercise helps maintain good blood flow and muscle mass.
 It also prevents diabetes and some cancers, helps regulate appetite and metabolism, and boosts his immune system.